Fernando Rodríguez de Castro: Life

 In the early summer of 1169, the Portuguese freebooter Gerald the Fearless took the city of Badajoz after a long siege, but the garrison took refuge in the alcazaba, the siege of which continued.
 Seeing an opportunity to add to his domains the chief city of the region at the expense of both his Muslim and Christian enemies, Afonso I of Portugal came with an army to Badajoz to relieve Gerald.
 This provoked the opposition of Ferdinand of León, who claimed Badajoz as his own and came south with an army at the request of the Almohad caliph Abu Yaqub Yusuf, who had already sent a contingent of 500 cavalry to assist the garrison.
 Fernando Rodríguez, then majordomo, was one of the Leonese leaders on this expedition.
 The besieging Portuguese were themselves besieged by the Leonese and fighting broke out in the streets.
 While trying to flee, Afonso was caught on the hinge of a gate and flung from his horse, breaking his leg.
 He was captured by Ferdinand's men, while Fernando captured Gerald.
 After the mêlée the Leonese had control of the town and the alcazaba, which they soon relinquished to their Muslim allies.
 Several of Gerald's conquests were ceded to purchase his freedom.
 Ferdinand retained Cáceres, but Trujillo, Montánchez, Santa Cruz de la Sierra, and Monfragüe he gave to Fernando Ruiz.
 Fernando thus established a semi-independent lordship between the Tagus and Guadiana rivers, with his seat at Trujillo.
 In 1171 he was granted the infantaticum of León.
 Between 1172 and 1175 Fernando held Mayorga and Melgar de Arriba from the Crown, both had been fiefs of Osorio Martínez.
 He was for the remainder of his career a frequent attendee at both the Leonese and Castilian courts.
 The Annales compostellani record Fernando's death in the year 1185, sometime after August 16.

 Marriages

 Fernando's first wife was Constance (Constanza) Osorio, daughter of count Osorio Martínez killed at Lobregal.
 The couple had probably separated before the Battle of Lobregal.
 In February 1165 Constance married Pedro Arias de Limia as his second wife.
 In 1168 Fernando married his cousin Estefanía Alfonso la Desdichada ("Stephanie the Unfortunate", born 1148), an illegitimate daughter of Alfonso VII and his mistress Urraca Fernández.
-She bore him a son, Pedro.
+They had a son, Pedro.
 On 1 July 1180 Fernando murdered her out of jealousy.
 She was buried in the monastery of San Isidoro de León.
 Her murder is the subject of a poem, "Don Fernando Ruiz de Castro", in El Drama Universal by Ramón de Campoamor, the opening stanzas of which are:

 Fernando also had an illegitimate son, Martín, by a woman named María Íñiguez, who is named in a document of Martín's son Pedro dated 1241.